PhilipSchmid/k8s-home-lab/README.md

 ![Rancher Backup Job](images/rancher-backup-job.png)

 ### Rancher Monitoring
-Since the new Rancher 2.5+ monitoring is already based on the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) I will simply use it this way.
+Since the new Rancher 2.5+ monitoring is already based on the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack) I will simply use this one instead of using the upstream kube-prometheus-stack Helm chart.

-As Rancher Monitoring needs to advanced privileges regarding PSS policy, it can't comply with our default PSS policy `baseline`.
+As Rancher Monitoring needs advanced privileges regarding the PSS policy, it can't comply with our default PSS policy `baseline`.
 We therefore create the main Rancher Monitoring namespace (`cattle-monitoring-system`) before installing the actual App (Helm chart) so we are able to already set its PSS policy to `privileged`:

 ```bash
 kubectl create namespace cattle-monitoring-system